Adron/go-fluency-concurrency-model-patterns/articles/concurrency-series-introduction.md

 - **Improve their code** with proven patterns and best practices
 - **Prepare for system design interviews** where concurrency is often a key topic

 Whether you're a junior developer looking to level up or a senior developer wanting to refresh your knowledge, there's something here for you.
+All of this written in context of elaborating on the series around maintain fluency in Go (and other languages) in the face of agentic - AKA vibe - programming.

 ## Let's Get Started